-Google metrics: helpful benchmarks and key information for product management interviews
+Google metrics: key benchmarks for PM interviews

 If you're interviewing for product management roles at Google, it's extremely helpful to understand the scale at Google operates and how they've grown over time.